Gottlieb Hering: Operation Reinhard

 Rudolf Reder, one of only two survivors of Bełżec, wrote of Hering's role in the killing of Jews.

 Tadeusz Misiewicz, a Pole who lived in the village of Bełżec and worked at the train station, testified about Hering (file No.: Ds.
 1604/45 – Zamość.
 Dated 15 October 1945 / Belzec-OKBZ):

 Later career and death

-After the termination of Operation Reinhard and the closure of Belzec in June 1943, Hering remained the commander of the Poniatowa concentration camp reassigned as subcamp of Majdanek from the forced labor camp supporting the German war effort.
+After the termination of Operation Reinhard and the closure of Bełżec in June 1943, Hering remained the commander of the Poniatowa concentration camp reassigned as subcamp of Majdanek from the forced labor camp supporting the German war effort.
 On 3–4 November 1943, German police killed the remaining Jews at Poniatowa during Aktion Erntefest (Operation Harvest Festival).
 Hering then joined fellow SS men from the Operation Reinhard staff in Trieste, Italy.
 On 9 October 1945, Hering died of mysterious complications in the waiting room of St. Catherine's Hospital in Stetten im Remstal.